 The next time my wife starts throwing out expired medications, I'll remind her that in the military study I mentioned above, the savings amounted to more than $260 million by keeping expired medications.
 We may not save that much.
 And we don't have the FDA to test and oversee extensions on our medicines' expiration dates.
 But there is a fair amount of evidence that if you store medications properly, they appear intact and are not one of the exceptions mentioned above, they are still safe to take.

 For many common conditions, such as allergies, headaches or back pain, I'm willing to take the risk of applying my own, modest extension to the expiration date.
+For more serious conditions, such as heart disease or diabetes, it's best to be sure your medicines are not expired.

 It's too bad that the mystery leftovers in the fridge don't come with an expiration date.
 But even if they did, I'd be tempted to stretch those, too.